NAFORadio/ProjectL78/scripts/modules/README.md

 ## About These Bad Boys
 Welcome to the NAFO Radio modules collection, where we keep our specialized tools that hit harder than Russian cope cages.
 Each module is designed to be as reliable as Ukrainian artillery and more effective than Russian logistics.

-## ⚠️ IMPORTANT WARNING ⚠️
-The Dark Mode script in utils/ is currently more dangerous than Russian nuclear threats.
-DO NOT RUN IT until further notice.
-Like Russian equipment, it needs maintenance.

 ## Available Modules

 ### 📚 Gutenberg Library Downloader